Study with us

 All new postgraduate students at Churchill are given the opportunity to have a College Mentor from the College's Fellowship.
 Mentors volunteer to take on this social and friendly role to welcome you to Churchill and to dine together at formal halls from time to time.

 Churchill also has a strong student peer support network.
-An important part of college life is the Middle Common Room (MCR) - a term for the graduate student body, and for the shared space graduate students enjoy in College.
+An important part of college life is the Middle Common Room (MCR) - a term for the postgraduate student body, and for the shared space graduate students enjoy in College.
 Churchill's MCR Committee has several Welfare Officers, who offer confidential counselling and support services.
 They are available to listen and chat about any worries you have or problems you may be experiencing no matter how big or small.

 The College Nurse copes with minor physical ailments and is a sympathetic listener, whilst the College Counsellor offers a professional and confidential counselling service if you are experiencing any personal problems or difficulties.